yupgup/jonitrythall.com/_posts/2025-01-28-remote-work-loneliness.markdown

 <hr />

 While remote work has presented me with several challenges, I remain a vocal, passionate advocate and the flexibility has been invaluable for my family.
 Some of us are caretakers, some of us have disabilities, some of us prefer the lifestyle.
-While there are countless reasons someone may work remotely, it doesn’t make the issue of loneliness any less deserving of empathy and collective action.
+While there are countless reasons someone may work remotely, none of them makes the issue of loneliness any less deserving of empathy and collective action.